beyarkay/masters-thesis/src/02_background.md

 convolutional neural network for image processing (introduced by
 \citealt{lecunGradientbasedLearningApplied1998}).

-This section on ANNs will first describe the perceptron in subsection
+This section on ANNs will first describe the perceptron in section
 \ref{perceptrons}.
-Then neural networks will be covered in subsection
+Then neural networks will be covered in section
 \ref{neural-networks}.
-A mathematical description of how the weights and biases are tuned via gradient descent is given in subsection \ref{gradient-descent}.
+A mathematical description of how the weights and biases are tuned via gradient descent is given in section \ref{gradient-descent}.
-The method by which backpropogation allows for the efficient calculation of the gradients within a neural network is described in subsection
+The method by which backpropogation allows for the efficient calculation of the gradients within a neural network is described in section
-\ref{backpropogation}, and some details about the loss function used for multi-class classification problems, cross entropy loss, are described in subsection \ref{categorical-cross-entropy-loss}.
+\ref{backpropogation}, and some details about the loss function used for multi-class classification problems, cross entropy loss, are described in section \ref{categorical-cross-entropy-loss}.
 Section \ref{l2-normalisation}
 describes the L2 normalisation technique for regularisation of an ANN.
 Section
 \ref{dropout-regularisation} describes dropout regularisation.

 ## Perceptrons

-Artificial Neural Networks are made of perceptrons connected together.
+Artificial Neural Networks are made of perceptrons connected together in such a fashion that the output of one layer of perceptrons is used as the input for the subsequent layer of perceptrons.
 A perceptron accepts a finite-dimensional vector of real-valued inputs, applies some function, and produces a single real-valued output.
 To compute the output,
 \cite{whitePrinciplesNeurodynamicsPerceptrons1963} proposed a weighting system whereby each of the input values $x_1, x_2, \ldots, x_n$ is multiplied by a corresponding weight $w_1, w_2, \ldots, w_n$ and the results are summed